 So what does relativity do for us?
 It provides us with a cosmological framework from which to decipher the universe.
 It allows us to fathom celestial mechanics, predict the existence of black holes and chart the distant reaches of our universe.

-Explore the links on the next page to learn even more about cosmology.
+Explore the links below to learn even more about cosmology.